-The Hardware reference section and the Appendices give you advice about looking after your computer, along with more detailed information which you may need to refer to when you want to add things like expansion, memory and network cards.
+The Hardware reference section and the Appendices give you advice about looking after your computer, along with more detailed information which you may need to refer to when you want to add things like expansion cards, network cards or more memory.

-Once you have set everything up and mastered the basic techniques described in this guide, the RISC OS 3 User Guide, also supplied, will help you to get the best out of your computer and answer many other questions you may have about using the computer.
+Once you have set everything up and mastered the basic techniques described in this guide, the RISC OS 3 User Guide, also supplied, will help you to get the best out of your computer and answer many other questions you may have about how the computer works.